qcorbion/mongo-docker-builder/README.md

 ## Do I need anything to run these binaries?
 Yes as they are not statically-compiled!
-Please install `libcurl4-openssl-dev` before using them.
+Please install the `libcurl4-openssl-dev` and `libpcap-dev` packages before using the binaries.